-- (a) in the case of a registered social landlord that is a company (including a company that is a registered charity), references to the company's board of directors; - (b) in the case of a registered social landlord that is a registered charity (but is not a company), references to the charity's board of trustees; (c) in the case of a registered social landlord that is a registered society, references to the society's committee. - (2) References in this Chapter to board members, in relation to a registered social landlord, are to members of the registered social landlord's board. - (3) References in this Chapter to local authority appointees, in relation to the board of a registered social landlord, are to persons appointed to the board, or nominated for appointment to the board, by a local authority.

-Limit on local authority appointees to board

-7B Limit on local authority appointments to board

-- Schedule 1 - (1) No appointment within subsection (2) may be made to the board of a registered social landlord on or after the day on which this section comes into force. - (2) An appointment is within this subsection if its effect, but for this section, would be that more than 24 per cent of the board members of the registered social landlord would be local authority appointees. - (3) To the extent that any provision in the constitution or rules of a registered social landlord would, but for this subsection, conflict with subsection (1) or (2), that provision is to be treated as having no effect.
+are(a) in the case of a registered social landlord that is a company (including a company that is a registered charity), references to the company's board of directors;(b) in the case of a registered social landlord that is a registered charity (but is not a company), references to the charity's board of trustees; (c) in the case of a registered social landlord that is a registered society, references to the society's committee.
+(2) References in this Chapter to board members, in relation to a registered social landlord, are to members of the registered social landlord's board.
+(3) References in this Chapter to local authority appointees, in relation to the board of a registered social landlord, are to persons appointed to the board, or nominated for appointment to the board, by a local authority.
+Limit on local authority appointees to board 7B Limit on local authority appointments to board Schedule 1 7B Limit on local authority appointments to board (1) No appointment within subsection (2) may be made to the board of a registered social landlord on or after the day on which this section comes into force.
+Schedule 1 (1) No appointment within subsection (2) may be made to the board of a registered social landlord on or after Schedule 1 (1) No appointment within subsection (2) may be made to the board of a registered social landlord on or after the day on which this section comes into force.
+(2) An appointment is within this subsection if its effect, but for this section, would be that more than 24 per cent of the board members of the registered social landlord Schedule 1 (1) No appointment within subsection (2) may be made to the board of a registered social landlord on or after the day on which this section comes into force.
+(2) An appointment is within this subsection if its effect, but for this section, would be that more than 24 per cent of the board members of the registered social landlord would be local authority appointees.
+(3) To the extent that any provision in the constitution or rules of a registered social landlord would, but for this subsection, conflict with subsection (1) or (2), that Schedule 1